SalesLoft/tcr/README.md

 end
 ```

 Run this test once, and TCR will record the tcp interactions to fixtures/tcr_cassettes/google_smtp.json.
-Run it again, and TCR will replay the interactions from google when the tcp request is made.
+Run it again, and TCR will replay the interactions from json when the tcp request is made.
 This test is now fast (no real TCP requests are made anymore), deterministic and accurate.

 ## Contributing